-The ANOVA preformed on each pair of FOVs allows us to define two groups of FOVs according to measure values: Group 1, with FOVs of 10° and 20°, and Group 2 with FOVs of 30°, 50°, 80° and 110°, given that there is not a significant difference between a FOV 10° and a FOV 20°; and between a FOV 30°, 50°, 80°, and 110°; but that there is a significant difference between a FOV of 10° and a FOV of 30°, 50°, 80°, and 110°; and between a FOV of 20° and a FOV of 110°.
-User behavior in Group 1 was less effective than user behavior in Group 2 because users in Group 2 performed the search task quicker than users in Group 1 with: the least possible number of fixations, the least possible number of gazes the least possible number of movements, the shortest sum total duration of all fixations per task, the shortest sum total duration of all gazes per task, the shortest sum total of all movements per task, and the shortest total duration of each task.
-We found that these measures become convergent from a FOV of 30°.
+The ANOVA preformed on each pair of FOVs allows us to define two groups of FOVs according to measure values: Group 1, with FOVs of 10° and 20°, and Group 2 with FOVs of 30°, 50°, 80° and 110°, given that there is not a significant difference between a FOV 10° and a FOV 20°; and between a FOV 30°, 50°, 80°, and 110°; but that there is a significant difference between a FOV of 10° and a FOV of 30°, 50°, 80°, and 110°; and between a FOV of 20° and a FOV of 10° and a FOV of 10°.

+User behavior in Group 1 was less effective than user behavior in Group 2 because users in Group 2 performed the search task quicker with: the least possible number of fixations, the least possible number of gazes the least possible number of movements, the shortest sum total duration of all fixations per task, the shortest sum total duration of all gazes per task, the shortest sum total of all movements per task, and the shortest total duration of each task.
+We found that these measures become convergent from a FOV of 30° .
 We note that the user can use a FOV of 30° as a minimum FOV for performing the search task in a short time with minimum movement of the virtual camera.

 We observe also that the user can perform an effective search task using this FOV of 30° in cases where we did not find much change in user behavior based on the virtual camera when he/she uses a large FOV, such as 80° or 110° .
+This shows that users in our experiment can perform an effective visual search task better when visual attention measures' values are smaller.

-Finally, we see also in Fig. 9 that the NVGPs have spent more time than the VGPs to achieve a visual search task in a 3D VE, and therefore we can deduce that the VGPs perform better on the required task than the NVGPs because the VGPs are accustomed to playing video games.
+Finally, we showed also in Fig. 10 that the NVGPs spent more time than the VGPs to achieve a visual search task in a 3D VE, and therefore we can deduce that the VGPs perform better on the required task than the NVGPs because the VGPs are accustomed to playing video games.
+We can also observe that the video game players' ability to perform an effective search task seems to become more reliable and precise from a FOV of 50°.